susanmarie87/Wild_Boutique/README.md

 I finally learned about the HTML validator extension.
 After adding this extension I was able to run all HTML files easily through the validators.
 There are minor warnings but no errors.

-From line 135, column 5; to line 135, column 35

-    ↩↩    <script type="text/javascript">↩

 ## CSS VALIDATION

-- Aside from a few invalid value and parse errors, the CSS passes validation.
+ Aside from a few invalid value and parse errors, the CSS passes validation.

-## UNRESOLVED ISSUES

 ## FUTURE IMPLEMENTATION